UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 # Procedures/Actions

-*Describe the control scheme and what actions a user can take in the game.*
+- You can move the shark across the screen and eat smaller fish.
+- You can use methods to modify your shark at a certain point.

 # Rules

-*What resources are available to the player that they make use of?
-How does this affect gameplay?
-How are these resources finite?*
+- If the shark eats fish smaller than it, points will be rewarded.
+- If the shark attempts to eat fish bigger than it, the player is penalized by decreasing the total number of points.

 # Objects/Entities

-*What other things are in the world that you need to design?
-These may or may not directly translate to actual objects and classes.*
+- There is a shark with a variable size or color.
+- There are fish with variable size.
+- There is a score at the top of the screen.

 ## Core Gameplay Mechanics (Detailed)

-- *Core Gameplay Mechanic #1*: *Describe in 2 paragraphs or less, along with how it generally works*
-- *Core Gameplay Mechanic #2*: *Describe in 2 paragraphs or less, along with how it generally works*
-- *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*
+- Control your shark: You can move the shark anywhere on the screen using the arrow keys on your keyboard, eat fish that are smaller than your shark and avoid fish that are bigger than it.
+Your total score should increase if you eat smaller fish and decrease if you eat bigger fish.
+- Upgrade your shark: If you gain enough points, upgrade your shark by calling methods.
+You can either make your shark faster or bigger.
+The end goal is to get enough points to beat the game.

 ## Feedback

-*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

-*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*
+- If you eat fish that are smaller than the shark, your total score will go up, which will be presented at the top of the screen.
+- If you eat fish that are bigger than the shark, your total score decreases.
+- Gaining enough points to beat the game will display text to congratulate you.

 # Story and Gameplay

 ## Presentation of Rules

 *Briefly describe how the player will learn the gameplay mechanics.
 Avoid using walls of text, since people will not read them.
 Think instead of natural ways of teaching mechanics iteratively and slowly.*
-The player will begin the game with control of the shark, and rules will appear simply.
+- The player will begin the game with control of the shark, and rules will appear simply.
 For example, the first rule given will be to eat a smaller fish.
 When that task is completed, the next objective will be displayed to the player.

 ## Presentation of Content